 - Book-Ends: Begins with Murray hollering at his neighbors, followed by a montage of New Yorkers walking to work.
 It ends with him attempting to holler at his neighbors, then joining the throng.

-- Department of Child Disservices: Naturally, the Child Welfare Board, personified by Albert the prick, recommends that Nick be taken away from Murray.
+- Department of Child Disservices: Subverted: the Child Welfare Board, personified by Albert, recommends that Nick be taken away from Murray, who from an outside perspective appears to be a sub-optimal parent at best.

 - Depraved Kids' Show Host: Chuckles the Chipmunk (a.k.a., Leo Herman) is not so much depraved as he is egotistical, boorish, insulting, self-hating, neurotic, and desperately unfunny.
 He also, by his own admission, doesn't "get along too good with kids."
 (The self-named brand of potato chips he shills on his program is lousy too.)